gportay/resume/README.md

 ### [Vocational](#=vocational)

+* *March 2016 - Today* **Free Software Consultant** *Savoir-Faire Linux*

+> Savoir-Faire Linux is a company of consultants specialized in _Free-Software_.
+I am part of the Industrial Solution Team who is in charge of developing the _Linux Embedded Systems_ that are embedded in the devices of our customers.
+> *  I implemented a framework in C++ 11 to exchange data between different devices.
+I used _ZeroMQ_ as the bus for communications and _Protobuf_ as the format for data exchange.
+I developed a system of plug-in based on _ld_.
+The code is covered using _gcov_.
+> *  I bumped the embedded software of an _IoT_ device to the latest version of _Yocto_.
+I moved the init system to _systemd_.
+I fixed low-level and system related issues.
+> *  I customized the interface written in _LuCI_ of a network device based on _OpenWrt_.
+I compiled and setup the docker daemon to run _Docker_ images on that device.
+> *  I mainlined the package _QtWebEngine_, the board _Raspberry Pi 3 (64-bits)_, and fixed build issues in _Buildroot_.

 * *July 2010 - September 2015* **Embedded Linux Engineer** *Overkiz SAS, Somfy group*

 > Overkiz is specialized in _Cloud Computing_ for _Home-Automation_.
 It develops a solution which connects objects from Home to _Internet_ (_IoT_).
 It consists of a gateway that links home-automation devices to its servers.
 We can control objects from Home thanks to a smart-phone and Web-Services.
 I was part of the Embedded Team who develops Embedded Linux System of gateways.